nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 Format: `add n/NAME p/PHONE_NUMBER e/EMAIL a/ADDRESS t/TAG m/ALLERGY …​`

+**NAME**
+- Can be any alphanumeric string of any length.
+The following special characters are allowed. '-' and '/'.

 **PHONE NUMBER**
 - Must be exactly 8 digits long and start with 3, 6, 8 or 9.
 - Only numeric characters are allowed